 Q. Do you believe in common descent?

 A. Yes.
-We believe that geneticists are close to confirming common descent.
-As scientists and Christians, we have no problem at all with the notion of common descent.
+Some of us believe that geneticists are close to confirming common descent.
+As scientists and Christians, we have no problem with the notion of common descent, if it turns out to be true.
 In fact, the new field of evolutionary development (“evo devo”) has presented compelling evidence of too much common descent — something Darwin and the Neo-Darwinists never anticipated.

 Q. Do you believe in Darwin’s version of evolution?

 A. No. Darwin got some things right, but his theory does not stand up to scrutiny.
 One of the cornerstones of Darwinism, gradualism, is obviously incorrect according to the fossil and genetic evidence.
 There is evidence for Darwin’s natural selection at the micro-evolutionary scale of one or two mutations.
 But there is little evidence for — and strong evidence against — natural selection as the driving force of macro-evolution.
 Without gradualism and natural selection, Darwinism is undone.

 Q. What sort of evolution do you believe in?